 January 2014 – “Tomorrow’s Catch – Chaos Theory’s Potential for Fisheries Management” in Science News

 A management approach based on chaos theory could help prevent collapses of sardines and other valuable fishes.
 Read more on Science News.

 February 2009 – “Using Chaos Theory to Revitalize Fisheries” in the Scientific American

 There are fewer fish in the sea than ever.
-Complexity theory, argues mathematician George Sugihara, provides a counterintuitive way to revitalize the world’s fisheries Read more on Scientific American.
+We argue that complexity theory provides a counterintuitive way to revitalize the world’s fisheries Read more on Scientific American.

 Going beyond ecology

 December 2014 – National Center for Biotechnology Information: “Sugihara Causality Analysis of Scalp EEG for Detection of Early Alzheimer’s Disease.”